-Drilling into the trends in genetics and epigenetics of aging and longevityMarch 28th, 2014 in Genetics /
+Drilling into the trends in genetics and epigenetics of aging and longevityMarch 28, 2014 in Medicine & Health / Genetics

 An international group of scientists performed a comprehensive analysis of the genetic and epigenetic mechanisms and demonstrated that the majority of the genes, as well as genetic and epigenetic mechanisms that are involved in regulation of longevity, are highly interconnected and related to stress response.
 Also, for the first time, the group performed a comprehensive analysis of government research grants related to the genes involved in aging.